Download Image: Web

 During the winter board retreat in January of 2019, the trustees of Lycoming College toured campus to evaluate the institution’s facilities and identify priorities for capital improvements and renovations.
 The results of that evaluation have already resulted in significant renovations to two wings of the Academic Center and plans to renovate the Heim Science Building over the next several years.
 Also identified as an institutional priority was the need for better facilities for the College’s music program.

 Lycoming has a rich history of music, not just as an academic major or minor, but also as a beloved co-curricular activity for students studying a myriad of academic programs.
-Every year, over 200 students engage in music making on campus through their participation in choir, band, orchestra, chamber groups, small ensembles, private lessons, and recitals.
+Every year, more than 200 students engage in music making on campus through their participation in choir, band, orchestra, chamber groups, small ensembles, private lessons, and recitals.

 Clarke Chapel is one of Lycoming’s most iconic and historic buildings and still functions well for worship services, musical performances, and guest speakers.
 However, the classrooms, practice rooms, faculty office spaces, and comfort facilities below the sanctuary are no longer adequate, nor accessible, for a first rate music program and its students.